^

 • states of decompensation;

-• psychopathology;
+• psychopathologies;

 • dermatopathologies affecting the area affected by fibrous osteodysplasia.

-Cortical grafts can resist dysplasia for a long period of time, and, together with bone fixation devices, help prevent re-deformation of the operated limb and prevent the occurrence of a pathological fracture.
+Cortical grafts can resist dysplasia for a long period of time, and together with bone fixation devices help prevent re-deformation of the operated limb and prevent the occurrence of a pathological fracture.

 Prevention

-• exclusion of alcohol and tobacco use;
+• elimination of alcohol consumption and smoking;

-• improving somatic women's health (maintaining normal body weight, preventing diabetes, etc.);
+• improving women’s somatic health (maintaining normal body weight, preventing diabetes, etc.);

-• prevention of intrauterine infections.
+• prevention of development of intrauterine infections.

 After the birth of a child, it is important to think in advance about the prevention of both fibrous osteodysplasia and pathologies of the musculoskeletal mechanism in general.
 Doctors suggest using the following recommendations:

-• monitor your weight;
+• watch your weight;

 • give up smoking and alcohol abuse.